Generic Name: Testosterone Topical Solution (tes TOS ter one)

 - After putting testosterone topical solution on, you will need to wait some time before you bathe, shower, or swim.
 Be sure you know how long you need to wait.
 Read the package insert for more details.

 - Avoid fire, flames, or smoking until dry.

 - Put on clean, dry, healthy skin in the armpit using the applicator.

 - Do not use your fingers or hand to rub testosterone topical solution into the skin.

 - Allow skin to dry between uses.

-- If you use an antiperspirant or deodorant, put on at least 2 minutes before you put on this medicine.
+- If you use an antiperspirant or deodorant, put on at least 2 minutes before you put on testosterone topical solution.